Interconnectedness

 Buddhism sees that the purpose of humanity’s presence on Earth is to be active participants in the compassionate workings of the universe, enriching and enhancing its creative dynamism as we live out our lives to the very fullest.

-Each form of life supports all others, together they weave the grand web of life.
-Thus there really is no happiness for oneself alone, no suffering that afflicts only others.
+Each form of life supports all others; together they weave the grand web of life.
+Thus there really is no private happiness for oneself alone, no sorrow belonging only to others.

 How, then, are we to understand sustainability?
 In simplest terms, I think it could be described as follows: a way of life in which we refrain from seeking our own happiness at the expense of others; a determination not to pass on our local community and the planet as a whole to the next generation in a more dirty or damaged condition than it was when we entered it; a society in which the future is not sacrificed to the passing needs of the present, but where optimal choices and decisions are pursued with the interests of our children and grandchildren in mind.